Updated April 2026

 Sermorelin Side Effects - What Clinical Data Shows

-Less common effects (<1%): Headache, facial flushing, dysphagia, dizziness, hyperactivity, somnolence, dysgeusia, and urticaria were each reported at low incidence and were generally self-limited.
+Less common effects (each under 1%): Headache, facial flushing, difficulty swallowing, dizziness, restlessness, drowsiness, changes in taste, and hives were each reported rarely and generally resolved without intervention.

 Sermorelin Clinical Trial Results